ipelupessy/gammalab/README.rst

 - Python 2.7 or 3.6 or later,
 - numpy
+- the Python sound interface SoundCard

 and recommended is:

-- the Python sound interface PyAudio or SoundCard
 - matplotlib

 Installation